THE BORROWED SWORD

-“The dragon should be angry at those that imprisoned them.
+“The dragons should be angry at those that imprisoned them.
 I would be.
-It will turn on their captors and attack.
-Then we will sweep forward, strike the enemy, and be victorious.”
+They will turn on their captors and attack.
+Then we will advance, strike the enemy, and be victorious.”

 Ushi shot Wu a cold look.
 “You forget yourself, Sergeant.
 I am commander here.
 I decide when we attack.”

 Wu bowed, hands pressed together and head low.
 “Forgive me, Colonel.”

 “Bring the kite fighters forward.
 Tell them to get in the air quickly and attack the largest kites first.
 Position the rest of the troops for battle.
 Watch for sorcerers among Zhou’s soldiers, Sergeant Wu.
 Inform me should you spot one.”

 “Yes, Colonel,” Wu replied.

 Ushi stopped one of the soldiers carrying a kite.
 He examined the five crossed bamboo sticks supporting the rectangular frame, the covering of mulberry paper and the hemp bridle.
 A sharp-edged dust of broken pottery lined several feet of string near the kite.
 It was hasty and crude, but looked like it could do the job.

 A shout sounded from the troops.
 Ushi looked to the sky in time to see one of the smaller kites across the battlefield writhing in flame.
 It burned out in seconds; charred silk and limp string spiraled their way to the ground.
 “Hurry!”
 Ushi ordered, “Get our kites in the air.
 They must be attempting to release the dragons.”